-To achieve the Council's object under section 5 of the Act, the Council established a Statement of Principles for encouraging forest management practices on private managed forest land.
+To achieve Council's object under section 5 of the Act, Council established a Statement of Principles for encouraging forest management practices on managed forest land.
 The principles are as follows:

-(a) The Council will strive to ensure the forest practice requirements it establishes in regulation address the government forest management objectives established in sections 12 to 16 of the Act;
+- (a) The Council will strive to ensure the forest practice requirements it establishes in regulation address the government forest management objectives established in sections 12 to 16 of the Act; - (b) Council will carefully review all new management commitments and amendments to ensure they are consistent with good forest management practices; - (c) Council will establish policies and guidelines respecting forest management requirements and make them publicly available; - (d) Council will prepare field practices guidebooks and distribute them to owners to foster a consistent understanding of forest management practices requirements;

-- (b) The Council will carefully review all new management commitments and amendments to ensure the management commitment is consistent with good forest management practices; - (c) The Council will establish policies and guidelines respecting forest management requirements and make them publicly available; - (d) The Council will prepare field practices guidebooks and distribute them to owners to foster a consistent understanding of forest management practices requirements; - (e) The Council will conduct periodic field training sessions to further foster understanding of forest management practice requirements and implementation issues; - (f) The Council will conduct an inspection and audit program to provide an ongoing assessment of compliance by owners with the forest management obligations; - (g) The Council will ensure compliance with the forest management requirements of the Act and, where appropriate, take fair and equitable enforcement measures; - (h) The Council will ensure it conducts its affairs in respect of encouraging forest management practices in an open and transparent manner.
+- (e) Council will conduct periodic field training sessions to further foster understanding of forest management practice requirements and implementation issues; - (f) Council will conduct an inspection and audit program to provide an ongoing assessment of compliance by owners with the forest management obligations; - (g) Council will ensure compliance with the forest management requirements of the Act and, where appropriate, take fair and equitable enforcement measures; - (h) Council will ensure it conducts its affairs in relation to encouraging forest management practices in an open and transparent manner.

-The implementation of these principles forms the core of the Council's operations each year.
+The implementation of these principles forms the core of Council's operations each year.

-In addition, the Council carries out many functions to meet other requirements placed on the Council under the Act.
+In addition, Council carries out many functions to meet other requirements placed on the Council under the Act.
 These requirements include: